TrumpForUSA/HowTrumpWins2020/README.md

 ### *Medical Supplies*
 All equipment and disposables utilized in any medical field (including veterinary medicine) must be produced in the United States, sourced with raw materials produced in the United States.
 This includes, but is not limited to, all medicines, furniture, fixtures, PPE, general supplies, surgery equipment and technology that is purchased by any hospital or private medical practice.

-> The government will be responsible for obtaining critical elements and/or other critical materials that not naturally available in the United States, and must keep at least a 10-year supply of said elements at all times for manufacturers to purchase.
+> The Federal government will be responsible for obtaining critical elements and/or other critical materials that not naturally available in the United States, and must keep at least a 10-year supply of said elements at all times for manufacturers to purchase.
 Private markets may instead supply these materials - but the 10-year government run supply will still remain.

 ### *Automobiles*
 All companies selling automobiles must assemble at least 75% of their vehicles within the United States.
 Half of these vehicles must have at least 50% of their parts (on a cost adjusted basis) manufactured in the United States, while the other half must contain 100% of their parts manufactured in the United States.